Bangladesh Economic Zones Authority

-The Bangladesh Economic Zones Authority or BEZA (বাংলাদেশ অর্থনৈতিক অঞ্চল কর্তৃপক্ষ) is an agency of the government of Bangladesh tasked with developing special economic zones.
+The Bangladesh Economic Zones Authority or BEZA (বাংলাদেশ অর্থনৈতিক অঞ্চল কর্তৃপক্ষ) was an autonomous organization of the Government of Bangladesh tasked with developing Economic Zones all over the country.
+In 2026, it was merged with Bangladesh Investment Development Authority and Public-Private Partnership Authority to form the new Invest Bangladesh authority.

 History

 The Bangladesh Economic Zones Act of 2010 created the Bangladesh Economic Zones Authority (BEZA) under the Prime Minister's Office.
 It was intended to accelerate economic growth by overseeing the development of 100 new economic zones by 2025.
 In contrast to the export processing zones operated by the Bangladesh Export Processing Zones Authority (BEPZA), which are publicly owned, the new zones were to be funded mainly by private capital and were to allow production for both export and domestic markets.
 Financial incentives such as exemptions from various taxes and customs and excise duties were intended to lure investors.
 Finance minister AMA Muhith projected in June 2015 that the economic zones would create 10 million jobs.

 National Special Economic Zone is the largest economic zone, spread over 33800 acres in Mirsharai, Sitakunda, and Sonagazi Upazilas.
 Trial production began there at several factories in the first half of 2022.
 By September 2023, five factories were in commercial production.